kirshan-tx/song-recommender/README.md

 -

 ### Dependent variable
 The variable 'favourite' will be the prediction variable.
-I will assign the songs that have more than 9 listens with 1 (favourite) and less than 9 listens as 0 (not favourite).
+I will assign the songs that have more than or equal to 9 listens with 1 (favourite) and less than 9 listens as 0 (not favourite).
 A sharp drop off at 9 listens of a song on the histogram clearly divides the songs that I deliberately listen to and the ones that I clicked on by accident or when I was trying to find new music.

 <img src="images/why9.PNG" height="300">